TILL Teaching Innovation Award

 Complete information, including award guidelines and requested application materials, is provided in the accordion tabs below.

 The award recognizes the importance of teaching excellence among UofL instructors and offers individual recognition to those who explore new methods for fostering learning and improving teaching.
 Award winners each will receive a $500 cash award.
-The 2024 TILL Teaching Innovation Award will include innovations implemented during the 2022-23 and 2023-24 academic years.
+The 2025 TILL Teaching Innovation Award will include innovations implemented during the 2024-2025 academic year.

 The TILL Teaching Innovation Award Committee will evaluate the applications based on the strength of evidence of the following criteria: